 Numerous forms of assistance for new and existing Virginia Beach businesses, depending on their individual needs.
 For start-ups and small business entrepreneurs, the City has an active Small, Woman- and Minority-Owned Business program that works closely with the US Small Business Administration (SBA), the Virginia Department of Minority Business Enterprise, the Service Corps of Retired Executives (SCORE), and many local financial and legal resources to provide targeted assistance.

-Businesses locating in an APZ-1 Special Incentives District have access to an enhanced discretionary EDIP grant program, in addition to several entitled incentives.
-Learn more.
+Businesses locating in an APZ-1 have access to a discretionary EDIP grant program, in addition to several entitled incentives.

 The City has also created a business license fee incentive for new companies locating in Virginia Beach with gross receipts exceeding $200,000, it is capped at a $50 per year for each of the first two years a company operates in Virginia Beach (manufacturers are exempt from paying any business license fee).